BurntxNoodle/blog/RedTeam/AttackPathsAndCommands.md

 `net user <user name> /domain`

 Example: `net user ryan /domain`
+* Gets information on the user `ryan` on the primary domain.
+The groups will be listed under `Global Group Memberships` and/or `Local Group Memberships`.

 ### Checking what users are in an Active Directory group
 `Get-ADGroupMember <AD group> | select name`

 Example: `Get-ADGroupMember Contractors | select name`
-* Get all members of the `Contractors` AD group, then from that list only output the names.
+* Gets all members of the `Contractors` AD group, then from that list only output the names.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/41026969/89838415-2cd50c00-db39-11ea-824b-8ef86b869974.png" />